defunSM/bank-activity-lab/README.md

 # README

 Credit to the [Data Science Working Group](http://datascience.codeforsanfrancisco.org) for this template.
-To complete this project, delete all template text (save for the headers) and fill in your own information.

 ## Project Intro/Objective